ay0408/DP-DFT/README.md

 ## Important Note

 ・The assumption in our original paper "the original $k$-th element $g_k$ cannot be recovered from the reconstructed $k'(\neq k)$-th element $\hat{g}_{k'}$" might be too rough.
 More precisely, we should assume "the sorts in neighboring datasets are indistinguishable based on the probabilities of outputting the same $K$ elements" (In the paper, we briefly mention this before Theorem 1).
 (I updated the proof in Supplements.pdf.)
 (Can we really say that this assumption is reasonable?)
+← Further exploration of this assumption is needed, and depending on the results, our method could be of significant high utility.

 ## Future Directions